JoseTovar99/weather/README.md

 Right under, you'll see an icon with a description of the weather, humidity levels, and wind speed.

 All of this is inside a card with a calming gradient and a city background.
+Data is coming from the OpenWeatherMap API

 ![image](https://user-images.githubusercontent.com/62781023/137571414-7ee427a7-5430-4449-8c3b-3b603c9a3a9e.png)